OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 function to the contract (a change to functionality), we wanted to add a new variable `t` to our contract.
 But how do we set the initial value of `t`?
-The variables `x` and `s` were initialized with the `initialize` function, which was called when the proxy was created via the `zos create MyContract --init initialize --args ...` command.
+The variables `x` and `s` were initialized with the `initialize` function, which was called when the proxy was created via the `openzeppelin create MyContract --init initialize --args ...` command.
 Naturally, the solution would be to add the initialization of `t` to the end of the initialize function: